Protecting patient data and medical systems across Indonesia

 Understanding the risks

-Key cybersecurity threats facing organizations in this sector.
+Key cybersecurity threats facing organisations in this sector.

 01